Urinary tract infection in women - self-care

 - You should take all of the antibiotics, even if you feel better.
 If you do not finish all of your antibiotics, the infection could return and may be harder to treat.

 Antibiotics may cause side effects, such as nausea or vomiting, diarrhea, and other symptoms.
-Report these to your doctor, and do not just stop taking the pills.
+Report these to your health care provide.
+DO NOT just stop taking the pills.

-Make sure your doctor knows if you could be pregnant before starting the antibiotics.
+Make sure your provider knows if you could be pregnant before starting the antibiotics.

-Your doctor may also give you a drug to relieve the burning pain and urgent need to urinate.
+Your provider may also give you a drug to relieve the burning pain and urgent need to urinate.

 - Your urine will have an orange or red color to it when you are taking this drug.